wtfcolt/azerothcore-gold-lottery/README.md

 it works for the most part

-set your npc id in the top
+- set your npc id in the top
+- run the sql in the top comment to create a weekly event in the world db